jon-heard/obsidian-inline-scripts/README.md

 One more feature worth mentioning: if a shortcut-file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

+### NOTE: If you make a shortcut-file you think others would like, it'd be great if you could submit it to this repository as a discussion.
+If it is decently polished then I'll add it to the list of shortcut-files [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).

 ## REFERENCE: Settings
 - __Shortcut files__ - A list of addresses to notes with shortcut-file contents.
     - The "Add file reference" button adds a new textbox for a shortcut-file reference.